FlowFuse/website/src/handbook/product/pricing.md

 ## Licenses

-From the perspective of licensing the open source and FlowForge Premium, and FlowForge Enterprise are different tiers of the same product.
+From the perspective of licensing the there's an unlicensed edition: open-source.
+This version is always self-managed.
+There's also a licensed version of FlowForge, this can be self-managed or FlowForge Managed.
+For FlowForge managed properties there's 3 tiers; Starter, Premium, and Enterprise.
 The open source edition doesn't require a license key to be uploaded.
 Without a valid license a basic set of features and quantity of instances(50), users(150), teams(50), and devices(50) are available.
 When a license is purchased it provides all of the functionality of the higher